-Our key target group are the residents of Walsall and surrounding boroughs where aspiration to consider higherlevel student is low.
+Our key target group are the residents of Walsall and surrounding boroughs where aspiration to consider higher-level student is low.
 The percentage of Walsall residents with a level 4 qualification has improved from 18.2% (in 2010) to 24.3% (in 2016), but is still 13% behind the national average.
 These statistics are at the heart of our access and participation plan.
 The College works collaboratively in the region (with schools, colleges, universities, employers and local authorities etc.), to support Government targets to increase participation in HE (this includes an ambitious increase by 20% of students in HE from ethnic minority groups, and to address the under representation of young men from disadvantaged backgrounds in HE).
 The measure of success is the progression of young people (aged 18-19) onto courses of prescribed higher education, whatever the mode of study (HNC, HND, foundation degree, degree, and higher apprenticeships).
 The proportion of care leavers and people estranged from their families progressing to HE nationally, remains extremely low.
 Walsall College has had some historic progression from this group, especially where students begin with us at level 2 or 3.
-The tracking of these particular groups of students has not been as systematic as those in other categories, however, the College has now built in this sub-category and will report annually on this cohort in terms of recruitment, retention and achievement.
+The tracking of these particular groups of students has not been as systematic as those in other categories, and the College is working on an ambition to address this during 2018/19.

 The College is currently exploring how best to review recruitment and performance of wider underrepresented groups such as people from Gypsy, Roma and Traveller communities, refugees and children of military families.
 General Data Protection Regulations (GDPR) is set to add further challenge when gathering and working with this data.
 However as stated there is an ambition to improve the flag and tracking of these groups during 2018/19.